 The house is part of the European C3PO project.
 This project aims to accelerate the transition to this innovative technology in Flanders.
 Eight partners from both the business community and the scientific community have joined forces for the project.
 They are Beneens, ETIB/CONCRETE HOUSE, Groep Van Roey, Thomas More, Trias architecten, Ghent University and Vicré.
 Saint-Gobain Weber is also contributing to the project.

 Kamp C is the provincial Centre for Sustainability and Innovation in construction.

-Kamp C wants to inspire and activate local authorities, construction companies, and citizens to make the transition to a more sustainable society.
-Kamp C does this by giving neutral and independent advice in terms of sustainability and innovation, and by involving local government and the construction industry in innovative projects.
+Kamp C wants to inspire and activate local authorities, construction companies and also citizens to make the transition to a more sustainable society.
+The company does this by giving neutral and independent advice in terms of sustainability and innovation.
+They also do this by involving local government and the construction industry in innovative projects.

 This article is part of the C3PO project.
 The partners received € 668,320 in European grants through C3PO, an ERDF project (‘Co-creation: 3D-printing with companies).
 The project is also a part of GTI Kempen (GTI stands for Gerichte Territoriale Investering in Dutch, or an integrated territorial investment strategy for a specific region, combining various European funds and programmes).